nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Given below are instructions to test the app manually.

-**Note:** These instructions only provide a starting point for testers to work on;
-testers are expected to do more _exploratory_ testing.
+:exclamation:**Note**: These instructions only provide a starting point for testers to work on; testers are expected to do more _exploratory_ testing.

+Prerequisites:

+- Ensure your [data](../data/leTracker.json) is up-to-date with the [original test data](../src/test/data/JsonSerializableTrackerTest/typicalTracker.json)
+- Each test cases assumes that you start from the root context

 ### Launch and shutdown